UPPMAX/HPC-python/docs/packages.rst

 - First try Conda, as above.

-- If packages are not available, follow the guideline below.
+- If packages are not available, follow the guideline below, while looking at https://uppmax.uu.se/support-sv/user-guides/bianca-user-guide .

-- Make an installation on Rackham and then use the wharf to copy it over to your directory on Bianca
+- Make an installation on Rackham and then use the wharf to copy it over to your directory on Bianca.

-  - (~/.local/lib/python<version>/site-packages/ ).
+  - Path on Rackham and Bianca could be (~/.local/lib/python<version>/site-packages/ ).

 - You may have to: